 There’s a story about a man who calls a good friend to talk about his problems.
 After talking at length about his complaints, he stops and asks his friend, “Are you still listening to me?
 You haven’t said a word.”
 His friend says, “I’m trying not to.
 If you keep going, I might start believing what you’re saying.”

-His good friend knew the magic of not believing all of his friend’s thoughts.
-We humans have thousands of moving, tedious, ongoing thoughts every minute.
-Thank goodness we don’t have to believe everything we think!
+His friend knew the magic of not believing all of his friend’s thoughts.
+We humans have thousands of moving, tedious, ongoing thoughts everyday.
+Some psychological studies show that you may have as many as 70,000 thoughts each day.
+Thank goodness you don’t have to believe everything you think!

-Once we begin to listen to our internal conversation, we are astonished to hear the same DDT characters of Victim, Persecutor and Rescuer inside of us.
+Once you begin to listen to your internal conversation, you may be astonished to hear the same DDT characters of Victim, Persecutor and Rescuer inside of yourself.
 Here’s an example.
 Let’s say a friend calls and you agree to meet her at the gym.
-You might hear internal chatter similar to this:
+You might say to yourself:

 - “You know you should go to the gym too.
 You have been so lazy!”
 (It’s the inner critic—the Persecutor—part of you speaking.)